MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

     -   In the HISTISimpleTester application, click **Call Mainframe Program - Using COM**.
 It returns five records from the COBOL application running on the mainframe.

 ##  <a name="step13"></a> Create the virtual directories for the orchestration Web services

-#### To create the virtual directories for the orchestration Web services

 1. In the **Internet Information Services (IIS) Manager**, right-click **Application Pools**, select **New**, and then select **Application Pool**.